A1fa1a/Progtamming-by-JS/README.md

 # Programming by JS
 Welcome to the "Programming by JS" repository!
-This repository is a collection of java scripts where you can find various examples and exercises to learn and improve your JS scripting skills, I will put everything i have learned about JS in this repository.
+This repository is a collection of java scripts where you can find various examples and exercises to learn and improve your JS scripting skills, I will put here some of the things I learn in JS.
 ## Description
 ### script 1: functionRestParameters.js
 Description: In the script we have "clac" funcrion it take "numbers" parameter of type array, By "for" loop it add members of array in the variable "result".